Your small business website is vital to your digital strategy.

 I know you’d rather not, but consider imagining the same thing happening to your website.
 As we have already established, your website is vital to your digital strategy and success.
 You depend on your website to market your brand, communicate essential information to customers, generate leads, and, for some of you, to process sales transactions.
 If your website goes down, you will lose money.
 If your website goes down, your brand will take a hit.

-Here are the five most important reasons to consider website backups:
+Here are the five most important reasons to consider website backups for small business:

 1. Host Website Backups are Not Enough